chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/io-operations/streams.md

 // 10 <= bytesRead <= 10
 ```

-<r>Warning:</r> Throws an `EndOfStreamException` if the Stream ends before the requested bytes have been read.
+<r>Warning:</r> Throws an `EndOfStreamException` if the stream ends before the requested bytes have been read.